QC-Edu/IntroQM/_sources/problems/Final_Project_Ideas.md

 1. Solve, numerically, the wavefunction for the proton in the malonaldehyde molecule, which is a model for tunelling effects in hydrogen bonding.

-1. Understand the kinetic isotope effect, which is mainly an effect of zero-point energies (but tunneling corrections can also be considered).
+1. ~~Understand the kinetic isotope effect, which is mainly an effect of zero-point energies (but tunneling corrections can also be considered).~~ (Project Claimed)

 1. Explore how basis sets (e.g., polynomial or Gaussian basis sets) converge to the exact solution as the number of basis functions increases.
 Are there differences when electron-electron repulsion is included?